anagha-google/ray-labs/01-sklearn/module-06-ray-train-sklearn-job-api-README.md

 ### 1.1.
 Content covered

-Training sklearn Random Forest Classifier with Ray for parallelization bu submitting the training as a job to the Ray job API.
+1. Training sklearn Random Forest Classifier with Ray for parallelization bu submitting the training as a job to the Ray job API.
+2. Navigating the dashboard to get to the driver log for output of the job.

 <hr>